Does negative thinking ruin your day?

 Why Overcoming Negative Thinking Is A Challenge

-Did you know that “negative” thoughts can be helpful?
+Did you know that negative thoughts can be helpful?

-Yeah!
-They signal that something’s wrong.
-Or potentially wrong.
+They signal something’s wrong.
+Or possibly wrong.

 A reckless driver.
 Whoa, that’s scary!

 Thanks to evolution, negative thoughts keep us out of trouble.
 Naturally, you pull over your car to get out of a reckless driver’s path and throw away spoiled food to avoid food poisoning.